FAB course for bikers who want first aid training tailored for bikers.

 - 3rd September @ Cannock Fire Station

-Why do i need to take a course?
+Why do you need to take a course?

 A biker specific first aid course will give a biker or other individuals the skills needed so that they are able to assist another rider who may be injured in a fall or collision.
 Primarily aimed towards bikers who may ride out regularly with a fellow motorcyclist or people who are likely to arrive upon a scene where a biker has fallen, they will be able to attend to the patient and take on board specific issues like: